 Under the Test and Trace Support scheme payments of £500 are now available for residents who have received notification from NHS Test and Trace to self-isolate, providing that their period of self-isolation started on or after 28 September 2020.

 Please do not delay in applying for financial support to self-isolate.
-Complete the online application form and we will assess your eligibility and the correct payment you may be entitled to under the pilot scheme or national scheme as appropriate.
+Complete the online application form and we will assess your eligibility.

 What is a Test and Trace Support Payment?